When you want to travel from Kuala Lumpur to Singapore, there are a few options:

 1. Take the direct budgeted flight from Kuala Lumpur to Singapore.

-If you book via Air Asia, you need to take the flight from Low Cost Carrier Terminal (LCCT) located in Sepang.
-Please note that LCCT is not same as KLIA.
+If you book via Air Asia, you need to take the flight from klia2 located in Sepang.
+Please note that klia2 is not same as KLIA.
 And only flights from Firefly operates from Subang old airport (it used to be our international airport before KLIA was build).

 2. Take the night train (Senandung Malam) from KTM Intercity (Keretapi Tanah Melayu)

 Leave at 2230 hrs from KL Sentral and arrive Singapore at 0820.
 Note: Train tickets are more expensive than bus tickets and is overnight.
 There is also no sales or zero fare promotion if you take the express train.
 There is also a day express train to Singapore.
 But if you buy the sleeping bunk, at least you can sleep all the way to Singapore (and also save on one night of hotel room).
 Their Intercity tickets are sold out quite fast so you need to book early.

 If you wish to contact KTMB, you can call them at:

 Toll Free Line is available from 07:00am until 10:00pm everyday (including public holiday).

 3. Take the bus from KL to Singapore and back

 Actually, I think that the bus is a good option.
 After all, if you take the flight, you have to plan your journey earlier and be at the airport 2 hours before your flight, and then the flight takes an hour.
 Then you need to go through the Customs and Immigration.
 The time taken is almost 4 hours- the express bus only take about 4 to 5 hours.
 Sometimes when you are taking the night bus, the bus travel faster than that.